jonathanfox5/plot_vowel_space/README.md

 8. Update the paths and settings at the top of `build_plots.py` using a text editor.
 If you find that parts of your graph are cut off, you will need to tweak the axis scaling variables `X_SCALE` (representing formant 2) and `Y_SCALE` (representing formant 1).

-9. Run the python scripts using:
+9. Go back to the terminal / command window that you opened in step 2 (or open a new one in the folder where you extracted the files).
+Run the python script using:
    `python build_plots.py`

-10. A `.png` file will have been generated within the `data` directory.
+10. A `.png` file will be generated within the `data` subfolder.
 If the chart looks messy, it's very likely that your formant settings are incorrect in Praat or that the TextGrid boundaries need tweaking.
 Go back to Step 3 and try again!

 # Generating chart from formant frequency data